paulosuzart/ultimate-geo/README.md

     --------               -------       ----
     -in, --in-fields                     A string that describes how to mapp each parsed field: "_ :city :name setreet _ _ :id"
     -out, --out-format                   A string that be written to the output file. :lat and :lng are also available: ":id, :lat, :ln"
-    -query, --maps-query                 The query that will be actually submitted to google maps
+    -query, --maps-query                 The query that will be actually submitted to google maps. `-in` used if not supplied
     -d, --delimiter        ,             A csv delimiter.
 Defaults to ,
     -h, --no-help, --help  false         Show this help.
     -t, --target           ./geo-target  Target file.